Bradkibs/alx-system_engineering-devops/0x0A-configuration_management/README.md

 $ apt-get install -y puppet
 $ gem install puppet-lint
 ```
-<p>If the ruby version is deprecated please use the latest ruby version </p>
+If the ruby version is deprecated please use the latest ruby version.
 ```
 $ apt-get install -y ruby
 ```